antvick/kubenetes_playground/readme.md

-# Kubenetes Playground
+# Kubernetes Playground

-A playground to test Kubenetes in a multi-machine Vagrant cluster.
+A playground to test Kubernetes in a multi-machine Vagrant cluster.

+Dependencies:
+  * vagrant
+  * virtualbox
+  * ansible >=2.7